Mihashim4/Mihashim4/README.md

   <img src="https://skillicons.dev/icons?i=linux,github,html,css,python,vscode" />
 </p>

+"Learning today.
+Building tomorrow.
+Innovating with AI in the future."

 <!---
 Mihashim4/Mihashim4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.